chrisbenincasa/tunarr/README.md

 - ⚠️ Tunarr is under **very active** development.
 - ⚠️ Expect bugs and breaking changes!
-- ⚠️ We are certain there are bugs, given the scale of this rewrite.
-- ⚠️ If you would like to try Tunarr, make sure to use a copy of your `.dizquetv` database folder!

 ## What is this?

-Tunarr is a fork / rewrite / rebrand of [**dizqueTV**](https://github.com/vexorian/dizquetv) (which in itself was a fork of other projects!).
+Tunarr is a rewrite / rebrand of [**dizqueTV**](https://github.com/vexorian/dizquetv) (which in itself was a fork of [other projects](https://github.com/DEFENDORe/pseudotv)!).
 This project was born out of both a love for TV and an appreciation for the work put into dizqueTV and its predecessors.

 Tunarr has the following goals: